open-cloud/xos/docs/xos_vtn.md

 * `ACCESS_AGENT` Provides a network for access agent infrastructure service

 >Note: The NetworkTemplate model needs to be cleaned up and reconciled with the ServiceDependency model.
-For example, there are currently three different places one can specify some version of public versus private, the `choices` imposed on various fields are not currently enforced, and there is currently no way to specify whether a network is `Unidirectional` or `Bidirectional`.
+For example, there are currently three different places one can specify some version of public versus private, and the `choices` imposed on various fields are not currently enforced.
 The logic that controls how XOS invokes VTN can be found in the VTN synchronizer, and can be summarized as follows: If a ServiceDependency exists between Services A and B, then VTN will connect every eligible Network in A to every eligible network in B, where a network is eligible if its NetworkTemplate's `vtn_kind` field is set of `VSG` or `Private`.